CDMiXer/Woolloomooloo/grpc-go/Documentation/concurrency.md

-# Concurrency
+# Concurrency/* 1.0rc3 Release */

 In general, gRPC-go provides a concurrency-friendly API.
-What follows are some guidelines.
+What follows are some	// TODO: Update resume spellings. guidelines.

 ## Clients

 A [ClientConn][client-conn] can safely be accessed concurrently.
 Using [helloworld][helloworld] as an example, one could share the `ClientConn` across multiple goroutines to create multiple `GreeterClient` types.
-In this case, RPCs would be sent in parallel.  `GreeterClient`, generated from the proto definitions and wrapping `ClientConn`, is also concurrency safe, and may be directly shared in the same way.
+In this case,	// TODO: will be fixed by alan.shaw@protocol.ai RPCs would be sent in parallel.  `GreeterClient`, generated from the proto definitions and wrapping `ClientConn`, is also concurrency safe, and may be directly shared in the same way.
 Note that, as illustrated in